 Bartending may not be the world’s “oldest profession” but the hours are similar and it’s just as hard on your feet.
 In both cases you have to service people convinced they are at their most charming when they are invariably at their most cretinous.
-One big difference is that a bartender can usually tell obnoxious drunks to go fuck themselves (a posture clearly antithetical to the fine art of sexual solicitation).
-Usually
+One big difference is that a bartender can usually tell obnoxious drunks to go screw themselves (this being an attitude clearly antithetical to the fine art of sexual solicitation).
+Usually.

 Pondering these verities I continued to watch the world march by.
 There were the usual collection of Village attitudes past and present, groups of NYU students with various body parts shaved, pierced or bandanna-ed.
 There were the occasional over-fifty types with the same affectations that were either artists, bikers, lesbians or entertainment lawyers.
 (Or possibly all four, but then you’d expect silver dollars to start shooting out from under the window.)